 The HPV story also illustrates an important concept: correlates need not be perfect to be useful.
 We still don’t know the exact antibody level that guarantees protection, and cell-mediated immunity probably plays a role too.
 But knowing that antibodies are strongly predictive was sufficient for regulatory purposes.

 The chikungunya vaccine story showcases both the promise and peril of approving vaccines based on correlates alone.
 In November 2023, the FDA approved IXCHIQ (VLA1553), the first chikungunya vaccine, using an accelerated pathway based entirely on immunological correlates—no traditional efficacy trial required.
 Here’s why this was innovative: chikungunya outbreaks are unpredictable and transient, making traditional Phase 3 efficacy trials practically impossible.

 So researchers established a surrogate endpoint based on animal models.
 In non-human primates, neutralising antibody titers (measured by micro-plaque reduction neutralization test, μPRNT50) above 150 prevented viremia after viral challenge.
 A sero-epidemiological study in the Philippines provided supporting evidence: people with neutralising titers above a certain threshold showed 100% protection from symptomatic infection.
+The FDA accepted μPRNT50 ≥150 as the surrogate endpoint for protection.
+In the pivotal trial, 98.9% of vaccinated participants achieved seroprotective titers.

+This looked like a triumph—a vaccine approved in record time based on validated immune correlates, potentially preventing millions of cases of debilitating arthritis.
 But then reality struck.
 In May 2025, less than 18 months after approval, the FDA and CDC recommended pausing IXCHIQ use in people over 60 following reports of serious adverse events including cardiac and neurologic complications.
-By August 2025, the FDA suspended the vaccine’s license entirely after reports of severe chikungunya-like illness in vaccinated people—including 21 hospitalisations, 3 deaths, and one death from encephalitis directly attributed to the vaccine strain.
+As of August 2025, the FDA suspended the vaccine’s license entirely after reports of severe chikungunya-like illness in vaccinated people—including 21 hospitalisations, 3 deaths, and one death from encephalitis directly attributed to the vaccine strain.

 What went wrong?
-The correlate predicted protection , but it didn’t predict safety .
+The correlate predicted protection, but it didn’t predict safety .
 The live-attenuated vaccine itself was causing disease in some recipients, particularly older adults.
 The immune response data were solid, but they told only half the story.
 A second chikungunya vaccine (VIMKUNYA, a virus-like particle vaccine) recieved FDA approval in February 2025 and remains available, also licensed based on similar correlate data but without the safety issues associated with live virus.

 The chikungunya saga illustrates a crucial lesson: correlates can accurately predict efficacy while missing critical safety signals.
 Accelerated approval pathways based on surrogate endpoints are tremendously valuable for rapid vaccine development, but they require robust post-marketing surveillance to catch problems that smaller trials might miss.
 Sometimes the stumbles happen after approval, not before.

-Learning from Failure: When Correlates Mislead
+Learning from failure: When correlates mislead

 Not every correlate story ends happily.
 Sometimes what looks like a clear immune marker turns out to be anything but.